Introduction

 Addressing Resistance

-Resistance to process transformation typically stems from:
+Resistance to process transformation typically stems from three sources.

 Philippine-Specific Change Management